 (I should add that for this post some of the books I’m glancing through were read long ago.
 It’s not always quick to rediscover where the prologue fits in!
 A sharper mind would have anticipated that difficulty, but hindsight’s a wonderful thing.)

-Another Book Connector dissenter said: I hate prologues.
+Another BC dissenter said: I hate prologues.
 I even hated my own prologue the one time I wrote one.
 I just think I should be able to more eloquently tell the story than use a big, fat label like Prologue.
 I think if I feel I need a prologue maybe it is because I’m not starting my story correctly.

 Fair point.
 But does it presuppose a linear narrative through a logical chronology (tautology?
 Ed.)
 Can a prologue save the situation when time, viewpoints and tenses are less traditional, or be something to refer back to during a complicated plot?
 I’m reminded of rewinding episodes of Inspector Morse and descendants to review the bit before the titles start.

 I’m still learning my craft.
 My current WIP is done but for a decision on three possible beginnings.
-Should I introduce all the characters at once or one by one…nail down the theme or leave it to be discovered…frame the whole thing with a corresponding epilogue?
+Should I introduce all the characters at once or one by one…nail down the theme or leave it to be discovered…frame the whole narrative with a prologue and corresponding epilogue?
 Clever Dunmore, in Birdcage Walk, calls her first 13 pages Prelude – even though they take place “now” and (in the book) precede a story set between 1789-1793.
 I must be hoping to bring off a similar trick as I’ve headed one of my possible first sections simply: Before.

 Prologues, duh!
 This blog post is just the start of my problems…